 Why I didn’t Buy an Eight Sleep

-Although many of my friends are happy eight sleep customers, I was put off by the product due to the now-mandatory paired subscription ($200/yr with purchase, annually paired only, can cancel after), the excessive marketing featuring futuristic animations with terms like ‘intelligence’ and ‘autopilot’, constant paid referral links and name dropping of Huberman et al, and the high price points of $3,000 total and $366 for the addition of two pillows and a bed sheet.
+Although many of my friends are happy eight sleep customers, I was put off by the product due to the now-mandatory paired subscription ($200/yr with purchase, annually paired only, can cancel after but lose features), the excessive marketing featuring strange futuristic animations with terms like ‘AI simulations’ and ‘sleep autopilot’, constant paid referral links (similar to products like AG1 which succeed only due to this), and the high price point of $3,000-$4,000+.

 I already have a mattress that I like, so I don’t feel the need to replace it.
 I also inherently dislike the thought of paying a subscription to sleep, and the proprietary nature of the data and cloud app certainly don’t help the case (although I found one user who reversed it).